aimansae/weather-app/README.md

 # or
 yarn install
 ```

 ## Deployment
-To deploy the app, you can use platforms like [vercel](https://app.vercel.com):
+You can deploy the app using [Vercel](https://vercel.com/):

-Push your code to a GitHub repository.
+- Push your code to a GitHub repository.
-Connect the repository to your vercel account.
+- Connect the repository to your Vercel account.
-Add the environment variable (NEXT_PUBLIC_WEATHER_KEY) in vercel's settings.
+- Add the required environment variable:
+NEXT_PUBLIC_WEATHER_KEY (your OpenWeatherMap API key).
-Deploy the app and access it at the URL provided by vercel.
+- Deploy and access your app at the provided URL.
-For more details, see Next.js Deployment Documentation.
+For full details, refer to the Next.js Deployment Docs.

+## Future Features

+Here are a few improvements planned for future updates:

+- 7-day forecast view with daily breakdown
+- Hourly weather updates
+- Dark mode toggle
+- Better responsive UI supporting all devices
+- Weather condition icons and animations
+- Auto-refresh for live updates
+- Favorites list for saved cities
+- Improve loading skeleton
+- Unit toggle between Celsius and Fahrenheit
+- Testing

-Learn More
+## Learn More
 To learn more about the tools and frameworks used:

 [Next.js Documentation](https://nextjs.org/docs)
 [Tailwind Css Documentation](https://tailwindcss.com/blog/automatic-class-sorting-with-prettier)
 [OpenWeather API Documentation](https://openweathermap.org/api)

-**Feedback and contributions are welcome!&&